everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 }
 ```

-`componentize-py` generates a set of bindings to import in our Python source code.
+`componentize-py` generates a set of bindings to import into our Python source code.
 Unlike Rust, the bindings do not need to be written to a file and can be generated on the fly.

 Our [Python source code][python-src] multiplies two numbers and logs the operation: